Deskbot/SuperXO-AI/README.md

 e.g. `X,TL,BR\n` or `O,BR,MM\n`

+When a player wins, `Winner: ` is displayed followed by the symbol of the winner.

 ### stderr

 All expected errors begin with `Error: ` followed by the reason for the message, then a new line charcter.